friddo/kite/README.md

 Kite was written as a small introductin to the OpenGL framework and graphics rendering pipelines and technique.
 It is not made for speed or efficiency.

-Hopefully, in the future it will be able to serve as a full framework for games or visualizations, which can be used for keyboard and controller input, as well as a fully fledged audio engine.
+Hopefully, in the future it will be able to serve as a full framework for games or visualizations, which has keyboard and controller input, as well as a fully fledged audio engine.

 ## Compiling